BerkeleyHCI/PolymorphicBlocks/CONTRIBUTING.md

 Third party designs should go in their own repositories, unless you feel it makes sense as an integration test here.

-We may link high quality designs, feel free to open an issue or PR.
+We may link high quality designs.
+Feel free to open an issue or PR.